stall with various oriental spices in local bazaar

 The Labyrinthine Streets

-Wandering through the Marrakesh Almedina’s narrow alleyways feels like stepping into a living maze.
-The meandering streets are designed to keep the city cool in the scorching heat, creating a sense of mystery and intrigue that is utterly captivating.
+Wandering through Marrakesh Almedina’s narrow alleyways feels like stepping into a living maze.
+The meandering streets are designed to keep the city cool in the scorching heat, creating an utterly captivating sense of mystery and intrigue.

 Almedina is a treasure trove of architectural details.
 The tilework, known as zellij, adorns the walls of buildings, creating a mesmerizing mosaic of colors and patterns.
 Ornate doorways and carved stucco work are a sight to behold.